texerai/m3/documentation/boom_integration.md

 | `void st_locally_perform(Inst_id iid)`      | Marks the point when store address and data become available locally.
 Enables forwarding to dependent loads. |
 | `void st_globally_perform(Inst_id iid)`     | Signals that a store has been globally committed to memory and is visible to other harts.                   |

+> [!NOTE]
+> The list of APIs described in this document is not exhaustive, but it should provide the reader with a solid starting point for the integration process.
+We believe that once the material in this document is understood, integrating the remaining API functions will become intuitive.

 These calls define the **contract between RTL and m3**, abstracting away microarchitectural implementation details such as load queues, store queues, and cache hierarchy.

 ---